DataStax-Academy/developer-day-2019/README.md

 ### Exercises

-**Notice** You don't need to do any additional setup if you use Docker Version.
+Note: You don't need to do any additional setup if you run using Docker.

 #### Core Cassandra
 | Notebook File | Setup Notes